crowdengage/django-interview-test/README.md

 	- event name (partial)
 	- partner
 	- event instances within date range
-	- city (NB: there is no field for City in the Spektrix API response but you can assume that all performances from a single Source will be in the same city)
+	- city (NB: there is no field for city in the Spektrix API response but you can assume that all performances from a single `Source` will be in the same city, which can be configured when adding the `Source`)

-5. Create a Vue app which displays listings based on those views.
-The homepage should display events happening across all partner venues.
+5. Create a Vue.js app which displays listings using DRF views and allows searching as described above.
+The homepage should display events happening today across all partner venues.

 6. Publish your code on Github as a private repository and add us to it.